donalthurley/articles/bitcoin.md

 To resolve this problem the generals come up with a way to demonstrate their good faith.
 They do this by showing that they are willing to sacrifice some resource of value if they are caught cheating.
-This allows them to come to an agreement even if upto half of the generals are trying to cheat.
+This allows them to come to an agreement even if up to half of the generals are trying to cheat.

 In the case of Proof of Work that resource is a work resource and in the case of Proof of Stake it is an economic resource.

 In Bitcoin the Proof of Work task is a cryptographic puzzle that is given to special _miner_ nodes that can take several minutes to solve.
-In terms of the Byzantine Generals allegory it would be equivalent to each general asking his infantry to perform some time consuming task, a meaningless task like the ones given to Sysyphus, but one that can then be checked by the other generals and will prove his good intentions.
+In terms of the Byzantine Generals allegory it would be equivalent to each general asking his infantry to perform some time consuming task, a meaningless task, but one that can then be checked by the other generals and will prove his good intentions.

 Second and third generation cryptocurrency platforms are moving to the more efficient Proof of Stake approach.
-This is where participants put down a deposit of some crypto coins and are prepared to lose them if they are not considered trustworthy.
+This is where participants put down a deposit of some crypto coins and are prepared to lose them if they are found to be untrustworthy.
-In the allegory this would be like the generals staking some of their own physical gold coins as a sign of good faith.
+In the allegory this would be the equivalent of the generals staking some of their own physical gold coins as a sign of good faith.

 Both approaches will work to deter bad actors and to maximize trust but it is very obvious that Proof of Stake is the superior approach because it achieves the same result without incurring the high energy cost.